Glossary of Key Terms

 Interactive Voice Response refers to technology in which a person is able to interact with a computer application through a telephone call.
 The person either uses the telephone keypad or speaks to provide input.
 The computer application issues commands that cause recorded or synthesized computer voice to play back to the person.

 The use of voice biometric authentication in conjunction with IVR systems is a common practice these days.
 IVR systems provide a convenient means to capture voice samples.
-Furthermore, IVR systems are often the entry point for contacting a business over the phone, making the IVR system the ideal point to automate the authentication process.
+Furthermore, IVR systems are often the entry point for contacting a business over the phone, making the IVR system an ideal place to automate the authentication process.

 One of the potential weaknesses of a biometric system is the susceptibility to a recorded occurence of the biometric being used.
 For example, for facial biometrics, a fraudster may attempt to use a picture of the correct person to trick the system.
-Therefore, many biometric systems perform "liveness testing" in order to test whether the biometric sample is from a live person (or not).
+Therefore, many biometric systems perform "liveness testing" in order to validate that a biometric sample is from a live person.

 For voice, companies use different techniques, such as listening for exactly the same audio as what was submitted in an earlier transaction or identifying noise from recording devices.
 For applications that are at risk to recorded playback attacks, VBG recommends using RandomPIN™, which inherently includes liveness testing in the process.